ace-subido/old-college-thesis-project/README.md

 Setup / Development
 ==========================

-I actually forgot, so I have no idea.
-I went for the code and judging by the code:
+Got this up here just for a little code review, not to actually dev on it again.
+I actually forgot on how to get this up and running, so I have no idea.
+I went for the code and judging by the code, here's a sprinkle of tips on how to get it running:

 - It's a bunch of `Java Server Pages`
 - We used Netbeans as our IDE, (I have limited knowledge on how Netbeans packages it up for release)